Swing Trading Filters for Finding High Momentum Stocks

 Our goal is to find the best trades out there, which means (1) a good setup (2) in a stock that is moving very well.
 Sometimes the best trades we find during the week will be a slower moving stock, and that is ok, because it is the best that is out there and still provides a good risk/reward.

 Assuming you know some trade setups or patterns, the next part of the equation is finding a stock that will maximize the potential gain on that setup.

 I primarily use Finviz and StockRover for finding swing trades.
 The screens below use StockRover criteria.
 For the most part, similar criteria can be inputted on Finviz.

-Here is a swing trading filter I use to find stocks with strong long-term and short-term movements.
+Here is a swing trading filter I use to find stocks with strong long-term and short-term price movements.
 You could add in additional parameters to filter the list even more.

 I call this one the Price Spike:

 1-Year return > 40% (This shows the stock has been strong for most of the year.)

 10-Day Return > 8% (Stock has shown a lot of recent strength.
 I opted for 10 days because it will still catch stocks that had a runup but that have consolidated for a few days.)